juju/docs/src/en/models-migrate.md

 model, all its applications, machines and units will be running on the secondary controller.

-Use `juju switch` to select the model in the destination controller:
+Use `juju switch` to select the migrated model in the destination controller:

 ```bash
 juju switch <target controller>:<model>